bnwoods/bnwoods.github.io/about.md

 When she's not automating the things, Brittany enjoys the casual binge watch on your favorite streaming service, lazy weekends, clarinet and bass guitar playing, and home improvement projects.

-Brittany is currently an Automation Engineer with CARFAX.
+Brittany is currently a Lead Cloud Automation Engineer with H&R Block.

 Brittany’s pronouns are she/her.